SteWers/AAIdrive/docs/developers.md

 For the convenience and speed of building the app, the project is set up to rely on pre-built releases of the IDriveConnectKit and IDriveConnectKitAndroid helper libraries.
 However, some advanced development tasks (such as editing these libraries and testing the overall app with the changes) are facilitated by using a local development copy of these libraries instead.
-To convert an AAIdrive checkout to use local submodule clones of these libraries, a few steps must be done:
+To convert an AAiDrive checkout to use local submodule clones of these libraries, a few steps must be done:

   - Optionally move to a separate development branch: `git checkout -b branch_name`
   - git submodule add https://github.com/BimmerGestalt/IDriveConnectKit.git